-Teotihuacan, also known as the City of the Gods, is an archeological site 40 km (25 mi) northeast of Mexico City.
-Náhuatl for "the place where men became gods", Teotihuacan is home to some of the largest ancient pyramids in the world.
-According to legend, it was here where the gods gathered to plan the creation of man.
-The site is listed on the UNESCO World Heritage List.
+Teotihuacan, also known as the City of the Gods, was the largest city in Pre-Columbian America.
+It is now an archeological site 40 km (25 mi) northeast of Mexico City, home to some of the largest ancient pyramids in the world.
+Náhuatl for "the place where men became gods", the Aztecs believed it was here where the gods gathered to plan the creation of man.
+It is a

 Understand

-Archaeologists disagree on whether it was the capital of an empire, or a city-state at the center of Mesoamerica's trade networks, but it's cultural influence is seen across the region, and it was also a very multicultural city, with neighborhoods of people from other parts of what's now Mexico.
+Teotihuacan at its height was the largest Mesoamerican city, reaching a total population of 150,000 around the same time as the Roman Empire and Classical China.
+Archaeologists disagree on whether it was the capital of an empire, or a city-state at the center of Mesoamerica's trade networks, but its cultural influence is seen across the region.

 Many artifacts from Teotihuacan are now found at the National Anthropological Museum in Mexico City.